redcrowdigital/Cactus/README.md

 --------------
 The setup file in this project appears to be broken on Python 3.x, but below is how to continue using the project without it.

-Install Cactus from this repo, change to that directory and then install the requirements:
+Install Cactus from this repo, change to that directory and then install the requirements (in a virtual environment):

     git clone git@github.com:redcrowdigital/Cactus.git
     cd Cactus